The first iteration of Open Banking in Australia – a limited pilot involving the four majors – went live on 1 July 2019.

 - • more confidence in the use of their bank data.

-Gen Advisory’s view is that Australian ADIs should consider Open Banking not just as a compliance burden, but a strategic opportunity.
-Open Banking provides all ADIs, regardless of size, with the opportunity to identify a niche area of expertise and deliver unique products and services.
+Gen Advisory’s view is that all ADIs should consider Open Banking not just as a compliance burden, but a strategic opportunity.
+Open Banking provides ADIs with an opportunity to identify a niche area of expertise and deliver unique products and services.

-Gen Advisory’s detailed research on Open Banking is displayed below.
+Gen Advisory’s research to date on Open Banking is displayed below.

-How Gen Advisory can assist financial institutions on Open Banking
+How Gen Advisory can help ADIs on Open Banking

-Drawing from our toolkit of services, ways in which Gen Advisory can assist financial institutions on Open Banking include the following:
+Drawing from our toolkit of services, ways in which Gen Advisory can assist Australian ADIs on Open Banking include the following:

-- • Ascertaining the institution’s understanding of, and preparedness for, Open Banking.
+- • Ascertaining the ADI’s current understanding of, and preparedness for, Open Banking.

 - • Delivering bespoke training on Open Banking.